uvaai/ml1/10 week1/40 Turing Test/content.md

 and clear argument for your point of view.
 As the limit, less than 400 words will usually be considered too few and more than 800 to be too many.

+### Peer review

+You are encouraged to swap writing assignments with other students, read them and share feedback with each other, both on the contents of the arguments and the structure of the writing.
+Writing a good text can be difficult and, especially after you rewrote something a couple of times, other people will generally spot improvements that you can't see anymore.
+So, make use of that and help each other out by exchanging feedback.

+As part of next week's writing assignment you'll also need to read and compare several assignments other students wrote for this week, so if you already read some other response as part of sharing feedback, you'll be halfway done with that part of the assignment this week.

 ### Submission

 For the written portion this week, you should submit your answer to exercise 4